Lori10/Grammer-Checker-Corrector-with-NgramLM-and-T5/README.md

 * The bigram language model can detect grammer errors that include 2 grams/tokens for example noun-verb agreement, determinant-noun agreement, adjective order etc which we can detect using a bigram language model.
 If we want to catch other grammer errors on the long term we have to look at the words beyond 2 grams; thats why in those cases we should use n gram language model where n>=3.

 ## Faced Issues
-* Basic sentences that are very commonly used are classified correctly , some sentences are grammatically correct but classified as grammatically incorrect by our bigram model since most of their words do not appear in our corpus. /n
+* Basic sentences that are very commonly used are classified correctly , some sentences are grammatically correct but classified as grammatically incorrect by our bigram model since most of their words do not appear in our corpus. <br />
 <b>Possible Solution</b> : increase the corpus size.
-- The longer the sentences the lower the probability becomes.
+* The longer the sentences the lower the probability becomes.
 Since we multiply by numbers that are lower than 1 the sentence probability decreases.
 This means that the longer the sentence the lower the probability that it is correct.
-The sentence may be very long and grammatically correct but is classified as grammatically incorrect by our model because of its high length. /n
+The sentence may be very long and grammatically correct but is classified as grammatically incorrect by our model because of its high length. <br />
 <b>Possible Solution</b> Finding out the right value of k-smoothing parameter since it affects the distribution of the probabilities.

 ## Demo